What is the European Digital Twin of the Ocean?

 To this aim, the European Commission has entrusted 2 main operators behind the CMEMS and EMODnet programmes, namely and the , the develop the core infrastructure of the EU DTO: EDITO-Infra.

 Importance to other policies and initiatives

 The Digital Twin of the Ocean is a main element of the Digital Ocean Knowledge System under the EU Mission Restore our Ocean and Waters.

-The European DTO, build on the EU Digital Agenda, and will benefit from the upcoming initiative for Ocean Observation.
+The European DTO, builds on the EU Digital Agenda,will be interoperable with Destination Earth, and will benefit from the upcoming initiative for Ocean Observation.